 How Cloudhouse and Amazon AppStream 2.0 and AWS Workspaces works

 There are many benefits from packaging applications using Cloudhouse and deploying them onto Amazon Workspaces or to end users via Amazon Appstream 2.0.

 - Lowers costs by removing the need for extended support for legacy applications

 - Eliminates expensive and time-consuming application refactoring costs

 - Accelerates migrations

 - Retains existing proven business systems

-- De-risks migration and transformation programmes
+- Removes risk from migration and transformation programmes